Storms sweep across South, death toll rises to 9

-BENTON, La.
-(AP) — Authorities say at least nine people have died as severe storms sweep across parts of the U.S. South, bringing high winds and unrelenting rain.
+HOUSTON (AP) — Severe storms sweeping across parts of the U.S. South were blamed Saturday in the deaths of at least nine people, including two first responders, as high winds, tornadoes and unrelenting rain battered a large area of the region.

-The National Weather Service in Birmingham, Alabama, said Saturday via Twitter that three people were confirmed killed near Carrollton in Pickens County.
-The Alabama Emergency Management Agency said that an “embedded tornado within a long line of intense thunderstorms” caused the deaths.
+Storm-related fatalities were reported in icy weather in Texas, a tornado in Alabama, and winds so strong in Louisiana that they toppled trees and lifted a trailer home off its foundation and carried it several hundred feet.
+Hundreds of thousands of people were left without power from Texas to Michigan, parts of highways were closed in Oklahoma and Arkansas due to flooding and hundreds of flights were canceled at Chicago’s international airports.

-Two Texas first responders were killed on Saturday morning and another was injured after they were hit by a vehicle while working the scene of a traffic accident during icy conditions resulting from severe weather that moved through the area, officials said.
+Twofirst responders were killed and another was critically injured in Lubbock, Texas, Saturday morning after they were hit by a vehicle while working the scene of a traffic accident in icy conditions, officials said.

-Bossier Parish Sheriff Julian Whittington told The Associated Press that a truck driver and a Benton police officer had a close call after being shocked by a downed power line.

-“A power line was hanging across the road and a eighteen wheeler truck ran into it and got hung up in it and the Benton officer got there to help him,” Whittington said.
-Both were expected to survive.
+Police Officer Nicholas Reyna, 27, who had been with the department for one year, died at the scene.
+Firefighter Lt.
+David Hill, 39, was taken to a local hospital where he later died.
+Firefighter Matthew Dawson, 30, was hospitalized in critical condition.

+Lubbock Police Chief Floyd Mitchell called it an “extremely tragic day” for the city.

-The National Weather Service in Shreveport estimated that a tornado, with about around 135 mph (217 kph) winds, touched down in Bossier Parish.
+The National Weather Service in Shreveport said a tornado with winds of around 135 mph (217 kph) had touched down in Bossier Parish

-Arkansas, Oklahoma and Texas on Saturday morning were clear of the severe thunderstorms that had passed through the night before.
-One person died Friday night in Texas when a car flipped into a creek in Dallas.
-Additionally, lightning from Friday’s stormy weather is suspected of causing two house fires in the North Texas cities of Burleson and Mansfield.
-Officials said no one was injured.

-Homes were damaged or destroyed in Missouri, Oklahoma and Arkansas on Friday, but no injuries were reported.
-Downed trees and power lines were widespread.
+Also in Louisiana, Raymond Holden, 75, was killed in his bed when a tree fell on his home in Oil City, crushing him, according to the Caddo Parish Coroner’s Office.

-More than 85,000 people without power in Alabama, according to Alabama Power.
-According to PowerOutage.us, Mississippi had more than 61,0000 power outages midday Saturday.
-About 35,000 customers were without power in Louisiana.
+More than 139,000 people were without power in Alabama, according to Alabama Power.
+According to PowerOutage.us, Mississippi had more than 39,000 power outages Saturday afternoon.
+About 20,000 customers were without power in Louisiana.
 Outages were reported from Texas to Michigan.

 In Tennessee, Memphis Light, Gas and Water said about 23,000 customers were without power Saturday morning.
 Damage was widespread throughout Shelby County, Tennessee’s most populous county that includes Memphis, including downed trees and power poles, some of which will need to be replaced, according to the utility.